 Val di Funes – Best hikes in the Dolomites

 4. Tofana di Mezzo

 If you want to feel like you are standing on the top of the world (without having to climb Everest), take the gondola up Tofana di Mezzo and hike around.
 It's 30 euros per person and worth every single cent and then some.
 The views left me absolutely speechless. .. and it takes a lot to make me speechless!
 There are three stops on the gondola, but I'd take it straight up to the top for the best 360 views of the Dolomite region.
 At the top of the last gondola stop, you have the opportunity to scramble up to the top of the mountain (3,244 meters/10,643 feet); so we did just exactly that.
-Personally, this was my favorite hike in the Dolomites.
+Personally I think this is, hands down, one of the best hikes in the Dolomites.
 Have a look at this!